-GLSEN has partnered with TransAthlete to create a visual representation of the type of athletic association guidance on inclusion of transgender and nonbinary student athletes that each state has in place.
-This policy map shows that there are there are 16 states (including D.C) that have friendly policies that help facilitate full inclusion of trans and nonbinary students in high school athletics.
+GLSEN has partnered with TransAthlete to create a visual representation of the type of laws and athletic association guidance on inclusion of transgender and nonbinary student athletes that each state has in place.
+This policy map shows that there are 17 states (including D.C) that have friendly policies that help facilitate full inclusion of trans and nonbinary students in high school athletics.
 There are 6 states with guidance that excludes trans and nonbinary students by requiring students to participate in athletics based on their birth certificate or their sex assigned at birth.
 Another 3 states bar trans and nonbinary students from participation unless they have undergone surgery.
 Discriminatory restriction policies that create additional barriers to inclusion of trans and nonbinary students are in place in 16 states.
 Finally, there are 10 states that have not issued any statewide guidance.

 State Highlight: Oregon